Dorchester Collection

-Dorchester Collection is a luxury hotel operator owned by the Brunei Investment Agency (BIA), an arm of the Ministry of Finance of Brunei.
-Dorchester Collection owns and manages nine luxury five star hotels: The Dorchester (London), The Beverly Hills Hotel (Beverly Hills), Plaza Athénée (Paris), Hotel Meurice (Paris), Principe di Savoia (Milan), Hotel Bel-Air (Los Angeles), Coworth Park (southwest of London), 45 Park Lane (London) and Hotel Eden (Rome).
+Dorchester Collection is a luxury hotel operator headquartered in London and owned by the Brunei Investment Agency (BIA), an arm of the Ministry of Finance of Brunei.

 History

 In 1987, the Sultan of Brunei, Hassanal Bolkiah, bought the Dorchester Hotel and the Beverly Hills Hotel and then transferred the ownership to the Brunei Investment Agency in 1991.
 The Audley Group, owned by the BIA, was established in 1996 to manage the hotels under one company.
 Later, the Audley Group became the Dorchester Group Limited.
 The Dorchester Group Ltd. owns the Dorchester Collection which was established in 2006 to manage several luxury hotels in Europe and the United States.
-The Dorchester Collection manages 9 luxury hotels.
+The Dorchester Collection manages ten luxury hotels.
 The hotels are a mix of wholly owned and part-owned hotels as the Dorchester Collection acquires them and manages them on behalf of third party owners.
+In 2025, Philippe Leboeuf was named as CEO.

+Properties

+Hotels

+Dorchester Collection owns and manages ten five-star luxury hotels: